uclaacmai/paper-analysis/README.md

 We seek to explain the tougher ideas in these papers by building up to them from well-understood machine learning concepts.

-Our goal is to both understand these papers better, learn tensorfolw, and show that deep learning research can be understood through understanding some core concepts.
+Our goal is to both understand these papers better, learn tensorflow, and show that deep learning research can be understood through understanding some core concepts.

 ### Current Contributors